Winnie the Pooh (franchise): My Friends Tigger & Pooh

-My Friends Tigger & Pooh is an American computer-animated television series based on the A. A. Milne children's books.
+My Friends Tigger & Pooh is an American animated television series based on the A. A. Milne children's books.
 The television series features Winnie-the-Pooh and his friends, including two new characters: a brave 6-year-old red-headed girl named Darby and her dog Buster.
-Although Darby appears to be the main human friend of Pooh and the gang and the leader of the Super Sleuths, Christopher Robin still appears sporadically.
+Although Darby is the main human friend of Pooh and the gang and the leader of the Super Sleuths, Christopher Robin still appears in two episodes.